 And while the bills passed in 2017 and since then will change the trajectory of California’s housing crisis, she said, it will take years for a significant impact.

-Affordable housing advocates are asking why bills supported by state Senate leader Toni Atkins are stuck in the Assembly.
+Affordable housing advocates are asking why bills supported by state Senate leader Toni Atkins got stuck in the Assembly.
 One answer appears to be a labor provision pushed by the State Building and Construction Trades Council.
 But after some changes, several bills were passed and signed by Gov. Gavin Newsom.

 Key provisions of the state housing package have been in effect for about nine months now.
 That’s far too soon for a definitive judgement, but long enough to discern some early trends.
 Here’s what we know so far.